The person at the center of this case

 That same day, a federal warrant was issued for Sundin’s arrest.
 Remarks: Sundin has ties to Sweden and the Ukraine.

-Fraudulent operations allegedly end in October 2008
+Fraudulent operations allegedly conclude in October 2008

 For information leading to the resolution of this case